The governors will allocate places to children who have an EHC Plan which names the school as the appropriate provision.

 Definitions of terms

-- Frequently: you (they) have attended fortnightly - or more regularly – for a period of at least three consecutive years up to 20 March 2020 (due to the closing of places of worship caused by Covid).
+Frequently: the family have participated fortnightly - or more regularly (i.e. 26 of more times a year) for a period of at least three consecutive years up to the date of application

-- Occasionally: you (they) occasionally attend – at least three times a year for a period of at least two consecutive years up to the date of application.
+Occasionally: the family have participated at least monthly (i.e. between 12 and 26 times a year) for a period of at least three consecutive years up to the date of application

-A sibling, sometimes known as a brother/sister, is:
+A sibling, sometimes known as a brother or sister, is:

 - A brother or sister sharing the same parents